fizmo/dropwizard-bundle-guice/README.md

 The Dropwizard `Configuration` class used by your service is injected into classes that declare it as a dependency, but in some cases you many need access to the configuration at bind-time.
 If your module also implements `ConfiguredModule`, then the GuiceBundle will call `withConfiguration` prior to creating the injector.
-Note that the bindier will not be set at this time, so the configuration should be saved for use in the `configure` method.
+Note that the binder will not be set at this time, so the configuration should be saved for use in the `configure` method.

 ## Future Directions